vadz/kevinlocke.name/_posts/2021-12-10-windows-11-guest-virtio-libvirt.markdown

 ### QXL Driver

-For QXL graphics on Windows 8 and later, install the [QXL-WDDM-DOD driver](https://www.spice-space.org/download/windows/qxl-wddm-dod/) ([Source](https://gitlab.freedesktop.org/spice/win32/qxl-wddm-dod)).
+If the virtual machine is configured with QXL graphics instead of `virtio-vga`, as discussed in the [Video section](#video), a QXL driver should be installed.
+For Windows 8 and later, install the [QXL-WDDM-DOD driver](https://www.spice-space.org/download/windows/qxl-wddm-dod/) ([Source](https://gitlab.freedesktop.org/spice/win32/qxl-wddm-dod)).
 On Windows 7 and earlier, the [QXL